-A Individuals may apply for membership through the USMS website or by obtaining an application form from the registrar of the LMSC.
-The LMSC shall provide a link to an electronic membership card or issue a membership card upon request.

-- B All membership applications shall contain the language of the liability release as stated in USMS policy (see USMS Guide to Operations, Sanctions section). - 201.1.5 Fee-The annual membership fee and the one-event registration fee are composed of the following elements: - A A national fee established by the Board of Directors or the House of Delegates. - B A local fee established by the LMSC.
+- A Individuals may apply for membership through the USMS website or by submitting an application form to the registrar of the LMSC.
+The LMSC shall provide a link to an electronic membership card or, upon request of the member, issue a membership card. - B All membership applications shall contain the language of the liability release as stated in USMS policy (see USMS Guide to Operations, Sanctions section). - 201.1.5 Fee-The annual membership fee and the one-event registration fee are composed of the following elements: